Database, Tables, Views, and Indexes

 Example

-This example creates an existing view in the current database and schema called option_trades.
+This example creates an existing view in the current database and schema named option_trades.

 DROP VIEW removes one or more existing views in the current database.

-To remove a view, you must possess the DROP VIEW privilege for the view.
+To remove a view, you must have the DROP VIEW privilege for the view.

 Syntax